VikingStudio/FG-5E-Enhancer/README.md

 - The 'Token underlay opacity' menu setting will now also affect the opacity of underlays drawn using the 'Show faction/underlay' menu option instead of 'Underlay switching for active actor...' menu option.

 v0.10.3 (- Jun, 2020)
--
+- Added graphical widget for PC's dying.
+Shows up if either skull or cross widgets have been selected in the menu items on actor death.
+- Update range number by drawn range arrow with extension calculated ranges (including for height).

 Ideas for future versions.
 - Add map pinging, Ctrl + L-Click on map.
 - Add death save functionality for NPCs.
-- Update range number by drawn range arrow with extension calculated ranges (including for height).

 Bug reports: